mmann1123/YouthMappersAcademy/13-Introduction to 3D Data.md

 ***2D Caption:** A 2D building footprint represents the outline of a building on a flat surface, using only X and Y coordinates.
 These footprints show building locations and shapes but do not provide any information about their height or vertical dimensions.*

 ![static/3D_Polygon.png](static/3D_Polygon.png)
 ***3D Caption:** A 3D extruded building extends the footprints vertically by incorporating a Z-coordinate to represent building height.
-This provides a more realistic view, showing not only the location of the buildings but also their height and volume, offering a better sense of scale and structure in the urban landscape.*
+This provides a more realistic view, showing not only the location of the buildings but also their height and volume, offering a better sense of scale and structure in the urban landscape.
+Source: Elodie Nix, 2024*

 ### **Sub 13.1.4: Raster-Based 3D Data**